 Simply starting a dialogue with your employees can help to identify safety hazards in your workplace, promote safe procedures and increase awareness.
 After you begin the conversation, keep after it – the more you can remind people of your company’s safety priorities, the better.

 At the end of the day, we all want to feel like we’re part of something bigger than ourselves, and if you can turn company safety into a benefit for not only the corporation, but the community, your job is halfway done for you.

 However, if you feel like you need a guide, download this safety speech PDF on OSHA’s website.

 Here at Berg, we’ve been in this industry a long time.
 We’ve noticed that here’s a common misconception among our target market prospects and clients that all EHS consulting companies are the same, but that’s definitely not the case.

-Our focus is on working with small businesses, and our turn-key EHS compliance services are designed specifically for smaller companies.
+Our focus is on working with small businesses, and our turn-key and virtual EHS compliance services are designed specifically for smaller companies.
 Our unique understanding of the challenges facing this specific market segment gives us a huge advantage over our competitors.

 If you’re a small business in need of OSHA or environmental compliance help,